UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 To identify the motor controller board you have you can try to read the version very low on the top left side of the board or you can visit our website [HERE](https://learn.ubiquityrobotics.com/PC_Board_RevId)

+* `5.3` A modest revision with many improvements and better service features
+    * F701 fuse is a 10 AMP (not 35 amp) fuse and F700 is a new non-loaded fuse to replace rev 5.2 R706 0 ohm jumper which we have learned could lead to failures on hard shorts
+    * use 3 pin back loaded header, P706, with center pin to ground and side pins are TP3 and TP4.
+This allows jumper usage in testing board.
+    * Just one 25mm standoff for Raspberry Pi support in middle of board.
+Two standoffs next to P701 removed for assembly reasons.
+    * BOM corrections for C411 (12V Main) and C1411 (12V Aux) 3.5mm lead space 680uf 25V, C312 (5V Aux) and C1312 (5V Main) 3.5mm lead space and will be 1000uf @ 16V
+    * Fix 'WiFi' diode silkscreen (reversed) and make 'WiFi' text larger
+    * Q903 is loaded large topside Mosfet, TI CSD19532KTT, for ECB Main (reliability fix)
+    * R1901 (100k) and Q1904 are now backside loaded parts on the bom and higher current and take the place of topside Q1903. (reliability fix)
+    * R604 and R603 become 0.1 percent to improve accuracy of battery voltage reading for worse case resistor tolerance.
+    * Assorted improvements to silkscreen for easier support and service of the board.

 * `5.2` A major revision placed into production in early April 2020.
     * The CAD system was changed to be a full KiCAD based design.
 This was a huge change that required renumbering of most all of the part reference designators and of course the goal was after it was done to have an identical board.
     * An onboard 3.3V regulator supplies the onboard 3.3V for some parts.
 This means that we no longer put the Raspberry Pi 3.3 at risk that can destroy a Raspberry Pi.
 This also means we have more current locally on 3.3V.